 Word of Mouth Marketing

-A great way to grab attention and get people talking is to surprise and delight.
-An effective way is through video.
-Dove released a video with the caption ‘You’re beautiful than you think’.
-They asked seven women to draw a sketch of themselves and compared it to a sketch drawn by FBI-trained forensic artist Gil Zamora to show the women focus on their flaws and then don’t realise how beautiful they really are.
+A great way to grab attention and get people talking is to surprize and delight them.
+An effective way of doing this is through video.
+Dove released a video with the caption ‘You’re more beautiful than you think’.
+The brand asked seven women to draw a sketch of themselves and compare it to a sketch drawn by FBI-trained forensic artist Gil Zamora.
+It showed that the women focused on their flaws and didn’t realize how beautiful they really are.

-Read this interesting article about why word of mouth marketing is so important here: Rebrandly.blog/WordofMouthMarketing
+Check out this interesting article about why word of mouth marketing is so important: Rebrandly.blog/WordofMouthMarketing